HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Introduction

 This structured decomposition reduces the problem to its minimal factors and allows us to selectively leverage the effective components while discarding the detrimental ones, thereby improving MLLMs’ performance on high-resolution understanding.

 Guided by these insights, we propose \textbf{HiDe}, a Hierarchical Decoupling method for precise and structured visual representation.
-As shown in \figref{fig:abstract}, HiDe has two modules: \textbf{Token-wise Attention Decoupling (TAD)} cleans attention maps via token-level denoising; \textbf{Layout-Preserving Decoupling (LPD)} binarizes them to separate regions and preserves spatial layout via grid-based reconstruction.
+As shown in Fig.~\ref{fig:abstract}, HiDe consists of two modules. \textbf{Token-wise Attention Decoupling (TAD)} isolates fine-grained token region alignments by denoising token-level attention maps, mitigating background noise such as visual sinks, and enabling accurate localization. \textbf{Layout-Preserving Decoupling (LPD)} then binarizes the purified maps to separate relevant regions from clutter and reconstructs a compact representation via grid-based aggregation that preserves the key spatial layout.

-We conduct extensive experiments on high-resolution datasets V$^*$ \cite{vstar}, HRBench-4K, and HRBench-8K \cite{hrbench}, with prominent MLLMs like Qwen2.5-VL and InternVL3.
-HiDe surpasses existing training-free methods and even outperforms RL-trained approaches on most tasks, achieving state-of-the-art results on both single-object and multi-object benchmarks.
-In addition, through a simple yet effective engineering modification, we reduce the peak memory usage from 96 GB to 20 GB (75\%), substantially improving the practical applicability.
-Our contributions are summarized as follows: \begin{itemize} \item We perform a hierarchical decoupling of existing zoom-in approaches, revealing background distraction as the root cause of MLLMs’ limitations on high-resolution images and isolating the components that genuinely drive performance gains. \item We propose HiDe, a hierarchical decoupling framework (TAD + LPD) that extracts precise, compact, and structurally coherent visual representation. \item Our method achieve state-of-the-art accuracy on both single- and multi-object tasks with only a small increase in inference overhead, and reduce memory footprint by 75\% compared to previous training-free methods, enhancing the practicality of our method. \end{itemize}
+We conduct experiments on high-resolution datasets V$^*$ \cite{vstar}, HRBench-4K, and HRBench-8K \cite{hrbench}, with prominent MLLMs like Qwen2.5-VL, Qwen3-VL and InternVL3.
+HiDe surpasses existing training-free methods and even outperforms RL-trained approaches, achieving state-of-the-art results on both single-object and multi-object benchmarks.
+In addition, through a simple yet effective engineering modification, we reduce the peak memory usage from 96 GB to 20 GB (75\%), improving the practical applicability.
+Our contributions are summarized as follows:

+\begin{itemize} \item We perform a hierarchical decoupling of existing zoom-in approaches, revealing background distraction as the root cause of MLLMs’ limitations on high-resolution images and isolating the components that genuinely drive performance gains. \item We propose HiDe, a hierarchical decoupling framework (TAD + LPD) that extracts precise, compact, and structurally coherent visual representation. \item Our method achieve state-of-the-art accuracy on both single- and multi-object tasks with only a small increase in inference overhead, and reduce memory footprint by 75\% compared to previous training-free methods, enhancing the practicality of our method. \end{itemize}